· Does IMC (Interventional Medical Center) sponsor stem cell studies through the FDA?

 · Is a much safer process, much less chance of infection, less painful;

-· Yields considerably larger amounts of adipose-derived stem cells than other sources such as bone marrow.
+· Yields considerably larger amounts of mesenchymal stem cells than other sources such as bone marrow.

 Read published research articles and studies on the comparison of adipose tissue-derived mesenchymal stem cells versus bone marrow-derived mesenchymal stem cells: